verus-lang/verus/source/docs/guide/src/invariants.md

 Verus can't yet prove this, but let's try invoking it in our while loop.
 To call this lemma in our `exec` implementation, we employ a `proof {}` block and pass in the relevant arguments.
-At the call site, Verus checks that the preconditions for `lemma_fib_is_monotonic` hold and then assumes that the postdconditions hold.
+At the call site, Verus checks that the preconditions for `lemma_fib_is_monotonic` hold and then assumes that the postconditions hold.
 ```rust
 {{#include ../../../rust_verify/example/guide/invariants.rs:fib_final}}
 ```